About > Bio

 My work has been influenced by travels throughout Cote d'Ivoire, Peru, Chile and Mexico.
 Since 2006, along with colleague Virginia Davis, I have been studying with and documenting the work of Mexican master rebozo weaver Don Evaristo Borboa Casas, producing hand woven rebozos on a backstrap loom and making a short film about his work.

 I present my textiles in a wide variety of venues, both national and international.
 They have been displayed at the North American Cultural Center in San Jose, Costa Rica; the American Consulate in Tijuana, Mexico; and at the United States Embassy in Ouagadougou, Burkina Faso.
-My textiles also have been the subject of solo shows at the Glenview Mansion Art Gallery, the Hoyt Institute of Fine Arts, and the Rosewood Centre Arts Gallery, and are included in the book Art on the Edge, Seventeen Contemporary American Artists published by the U.S. Department of State.
+My textiles also have been the subject of solo shows at the McLean Project for the Arts, the Glenview Mansion Art Gallery, the Hoyt Institute of Fine Arts, and the Rosewood Centre Arts Gallery, and are included in the book Art on the Edge, Seventeen Contemporary American Artists published by the U.S. Department of State.
 My work is held in private and public collections, including the Smithsonian American Art Museum's Renwick Gallery, Washington, D.C.

 As an educator I have taught in public and private schools in Pennsylvania, Maryland, and, currently, at the Potomac School in Virginia.
 I have also led numerous “artist in residence” workshops in Pennsylvania and the Washington DC metropolitan area, creating site-specific collaborative textiles with students.
 Recently I taught a textile course for adults at the Penland School of Crafts in North Carolina and a jaspe design workshop at the Franz Mayer Museum in Mexico City during the Art of the Jaspe Rebozo Conference.